-Today it’s Sunday and we actually would have to work on much more “important” things, write travel blogs, post on Instagram and prepare bills.
+Today it’s Sunday, and we actually would have to work on much more “important” things, write travel blogs, post on Instagram, and prepare bills.
 But a late summer weekend left its mark with a big impact.
 After much deliberation, the time has come to tell my story.
 Because it has already been a year since my first child, our son, was born.
-Blonde curls, deep brown eyes and a smile that really makes every iceberg melt.
+Blonde curls, deep brown eyes, and a smile that really makes every iceberg melt.
 He is enchanting everyone, from grandma to uncle.
 “All the dad,” say one, “just like his mom,” the others.
 But in the end, only one thing counts: It’s our child, he’s alive and kicking – we have a rainbow family.
 Be curious about our different Couple of Men adventure, as a rainbow family.

 Rainbow Family Year 1

-This first, personal article about the topic of a rainbow family on our blog will give you a little insight into the past 10 years, in which we as a gay male couple together with a lesbian friend couple zealously planned, cried in desperation and then hoped again.
+This first, personal article about the topic of a rainbow family on our blog will give you a little insight into the past 10 years, in which we as a gay male couple together with a lesbian friend couple zealously planned, cried in desperation, and then hope again.
 One year after the birth of our first child, we spent this summer a first united, rainbow-colored, really magical weekend with the entire (!) rainbow family.
-The story about our family happiness should also address the difficult situation of same-sex couples with a desire to have own children.
+The story about our family happiness should also address the difficult situation of same-sex couples with a desire to have their children.
 Even two years after the equality of marriage in Germany, also known as ‘Ehe für Alle‘, lesbian and gay couples still can not legally and with full support (especially by lagging in legislation) start a family.
 Personally, I hope that I can inspire doubting and insecure LGBTQ+ couples with our story of starting their own rainbow family and raising a new generation of happy children with LGBTQ+ parents.

 It all started with a 10-year friendship